jacques/docs.npmjs.com/content/enterprise/installation.md

 ## Server setup

+Follow the instructions in the [quickstart video](/enterprise/intro), or do the following:

 1. [Sign up for a trial license](http://www.npmjs.org/enterprise#contact) for npm Enterprise.
 1. Make sure you have a machine that meets the [installation requirements](/enterprise/requirements).
 It can also be run in a [Docker container](https://github.com/npm/npme-docker).
 1. On the server, run ```npm install npme```.
 Do NOT run using `sudo`.